 - 9.1 International Only

 The Japanese title screen features a rather different design from the international one, including a different "PRESS START" font.
 In addition, the title screen theme does not begin right away; the suitcase hits the cloud and opens, and the theme begins after the title starts to come out of the suitcase.
 The Japanese version even added audio for when the suitcase hits the cloud and opens.

-Some of Bowser's sprites are slightly different between the two versions.
-The Japanese version touches up Bowser's left/right graphic, giving his mouth, hair, and eyebrows extra detail.
-Rookie's sprites were altered accordingly.
-In addition, the sprite when Bowser flies into the screen after escaping his castle is changed.
+Some of Bowser's sprites were touched up in the Japanese version, namely his left/right facing graphic, giving his mouth, hair, and eyebrows extra detail.
+Rookie's sideways sprite was altered accordingly.
+Moreover, the sprites used when Bowser flies into the screen after being blown off his castle were changed slightly.

 Star 'Stache Smash